nason/bridgely-api/readme.md

 ### Configuration
 <tt>bundle install</tt>

-If the frontend is served from the public folder, disable CORS headers.
-Otherwise, leave them on and whitelist trusted origins
+If the frontend is served from the public folder you can disable CORS headers.
+Otherwise, leave them on and whitelist trusted origins in <tt>app/application_controller.rb</tt>

+Update <tt>db/seeds.rb</tt> to setup your admin user, and any companies or company users you may need to import.

+Bridgely API creates a Twilio subaccount for each company.
+If you need to transfer a number, you'll need to open <tt>rails console</tt> and [follow Twilio's excellent documentation](https://www.twilio.com/docs/api/rest/subaccounts#exchanging-numbers).

 ### Database creation
 <tt>rake db:schema:load</tt>